International Health Insurance for Australian Expatriates

 Ensuring quality health insurance coverage usually ranks amongst the very highest expatriate priorities.
 By any standard, Australians enjoy a very high quality of health services and there is usually a desire to ensure that immediate access to similar quality care is not compromised by virtue of either living in a developing country or by exceptionally high local medical costs.
 Ideally, international health insurance should be arranged before expatriates, and their families, leave Australia so that there are no potential gaps in cover.

-If you would like to obtain personal advice about International Health cover please complete the Inquiry form and your contact details will be provided to a Willis Australia Insurance broker.
-The Willis Group is a leading global insurance broker, developing and delivering professional insurance and risk management solutions for clients worldwide.
+If you would like to obtain personal advice about International Health cover please complete the Inquiry form and you will be contacted promptly by an experienced health insurance broker based in Australia.